Maximise your Avios, air miles and hotel points

 Amex Platinum has an annual fee of £650 per year.

 Annual fees are refunded pro-rata if you cancel.
-Amex planning to scrap fee refunds in 2024 but this plan appears to have been quietly shelved.
+Amex was planning to scrap fee refunds but this idea appears to have been quietly shelved.

 How do the minimum income requirements differ?